 - Valid ID proof (Aadhaar/PAN card/Passport/Driving License)

 - If applicable – PwD certificate

 Candidates must pay fees to register successfully and be eligible for the counselling procedures.
 The fee is a refundable and one non-refundable fee, both payments to be made within the allotted time frame.
 This payment can be made through the online mode only via Internet banking or Debit/credit card.
-The fee for counselling is as specified below:
+The fee for counselling as per previous trends (subject to change) is as specified below:

 |Type of Fee||Central Universities/15% AIQ||Amount (in Indian rupees)|

 Counselling – Round II

 - In case the candidate is unhappy with the seat allotted, they can approach the second counselling round for NEET

 - Candidates who are allotted seats in this round are not permitted to vacate the seats, the category being 15% All India Quota

 - If the allotted seat to the candidate in the second round is not desired by the candidate, then candidates can exit with forfeiture as per the exit policy in which case the security amount that is deposited will be lost.
 Once the candidate accepts the allotted seat, it cannot be declined/surrendered.

 Candidates who have qualified NEET clearing the cut-off by obtaining the minimum qualifying percentile are eligible to take part in the NEET Counselling.
 However, candidates belonging to the Jammu and Kashmir State are not eligible to take part in NEET counselling.
 To take part in the NEET Counselling process, candidates must register on the official website (MCC) within the time frame specified.
 All the qualifying candidates (including J&K state candidates) will be eligible to take part in the AIQ counselling for Deemed universities.